Public Health Agency of Canada Case Definition: Ebola virus disease outbreak

 • erythematous maculopapular rash on the trunk

-• Sexual contact with an EVD case
+• Sexual contact with an Ebola disease case

-• Close contact in households, healthcare facilities, or community settings with a person with Ebola while the person was symptomatic - close contact is defined as being for a prolonged period of time within approximately 2 meters (6 feet) of a person with Ebola
+• Close contact in households, healthcare facilities, or community settings with a person with Ebola disease while the person was symptomatic - close contact is defined as being for a prolonged period of time within approximately 2 meters (6 feet) of a person with Ebola disease

 Person Under Investigation (PUI)

-• A travel history to an Ebola affected area within 21 days of symptom onset OR exposure to one or more of the epidemiological risk factors (as defined above) within 21 days of symptom onset,
+• A travel history to an Ebola disease affected area within 21 days of symptom onset OR exposure to one or more of the epidemiological risk factors (as defined above) within 21 days of symptom onset,

 Confirmed Case

-• Demonstration of virus antigen in tissue (e.g., skin, liver or spleen) by immunohistochemical or immunofluorescent techniques AND another test (e.g., PCR) OR
+• Demonstration of virus antigen in tissue (e.g., skin, liver or spleen) by immunohistochemical or immunofluorescent techniques AND another test (e.g., PCR); OR

 • Demonstration of a fourfold rise in IgG titre by EIA, immunofluorescent assay from an acute vs. a convalescent serum sample (performed at the National Microbiology Laboratory).